Liao dynasty: Shizong (947–951)

-Yelü Ruan, posthumously Emperor Shizong of Liao, was the son of Yelü Bei, and not the designated heir of Emperor Taizong of Liao, who was Yelü Lihu, Taizong's younger brother.
-However Taizong had raised Ruan after Bei's departure in 930 and the relationship between them was as close as father and son.
-Ruan participated in the invasion of Later Jin, earning himself as a capable warrior and commander.
+Yelü Ruan, posthumously Emperor Shizong of Liao, was the son of Yelü Bei.
+Emperor Taizong of Liao had apparently come to an agreement with his brother Bei and chose Bei's son as his successor.
+Taizong had raised Ruan after Bei's departure in 930 and the relationship between them was as close as father and son.
+Ruan participated in the invasion of Later Jin, earning himself the reputation of a capable warrior and commander.
 Upon Taizong's death, Ruan declared himself emperor before "his father's coffin".
+However Ruan's grandmother, Shulü Ping (Empress Yingtian), opposed the succession and favored her third son, Yelü Lihu, Taizong's younger brother.

-Lihu attacked Ruan while he was on his way back to the Supreme Capital but was defeated.
-His mother, Shulü Ping, then led her own army to confront Ruan.
+Shulü Ping proclaimed her son Lihu as emperor and sent and sent Lihu with an army to attack Ruan while he was on his way back to the Supreme Capital but was defeated.
+His mother then led her own army to confront Ruan.
 The two armies faced each other on the Xar Moron River, south of the Supreme Capital, for several days.
 The deadlock was resolved by a royal cousin named Yelü Wuzhi and ultimately Lihu, who the Khitan nobility viewed as cruel and spoiled, was unable to gain enough support to further challenge Shizong.
 After a peace was brokered, Ruan formally assumed the role of emperor and the title of emperor.
-Shizong promptly exiled both Empress Shulü Ping and Yelü Lihu from the capital, ending their political ambitions.
+Shizong exiled both Empress Shulü Ping and Yelü Lihu from the capital, ending their political ambitions.
 Shizong hoped this would secure his position but he quickly became disillusioned as the internal situation of the Liao remained unstable.
 In 948, the second son of Taizong, Yelü Tiande, conspired to murder the emperor.
 The conspiracy failed and the conspirators' lives were spared.
 Among them, Xiao Han, a nephew of Shulü Ping, conspired against Shizong again in the following year.
 Despite being spared again, Xiao Han returned to his old ways a third time, resulting in his execution.

 In 947, a planned invasion of Goryeo was aborted when the Khitans realized that enemy defenses were more formidable than they had thought.

 From 949 to 950, Shizong invaded Later Han.
 In late 951, Shizong decided to invade Later Zhou.
 Before the army set off, Shizong and his entourage got drunk after making sacrifices to his father.
 Chage, the son of Abaoji's younger brother, Anduan, took advantage of the situation to kill Shizong.
 Chage was executed.
 Shizong died at the age of 33 and had not produced a son of age to inherit the throne.
 Shizong's rule was characterized by a series of rebellions from within his extended family.
 Although ruling for only four years, Shizong oversaw the formalization of the dual government system, which brought the structure of the Southern Establishment closer to the model used by the Tang dynasty.